samjulien/blog/_posts/2019-07-21-building-audio-players-with-angular-ionic-rxjs-and-ngrx.markdown

 - `next`: this method will allow users to move to the next music;
 - `previous`: this method will allow users to the previous music;
 - `isFirstPlaying`: this method will be used to block the previous button;
-- `isLastPlaying`: this method will be use to block the next button;
+- `isLastPlaying`: this method will be used to block the next button;
 - `onSeekStart` and `onSeekEnd`: these methods will be used while using the seek feature;
 - `logout`: this method will allow users to log out;
 - `reset`: this method will reset the state of the Ionic app;

 However, before focusing on the implementation of these methods, you can add some cool animations to enhance the UX of your app.
 These animations will appear when the audio player switch between the `inactive` and `active` states.
-This basically means that, when user starts playing the audio file, your app will show music controls to the user.
+This basically means that, when a user starts playing the audio file, your app will show music controls to the user.

 To do this, open the `./src/pages/home/home.ts` file and replace its code with this: